orbitalchicken/Roadmap/README.md

 	Cinnamon-settings : If user is a sudoer/admin, start in advanced mode User applet : clicking on avatar/name should launch « cinnamon-settings user » update cinnamon-translations
-	if an icon is used in an applet context menu item, it looks out of place and clashes in alignment with "Configure..."
-	[Fixed in git] background draw faulty in VB panel hides during gksu dialogs
+	if an icon is used in an applet context menu item, it looks out of place and clashes in alignment with "Configure..." panel hides during gksu dialogs
+	mintupload file-uploader icon in alt-tab is pixelated

 MATE
 ----
 	nm-applet isn't started automatically
 	x-caja-desktop windows bug at session start
+	use generic names in MATE packages

+KDE
+---
+	In "system-config-samba" desktop file needs to use kdesudo and needs to be shown in KDE

 GNOME/GTK
 ---------
-	[Fixed in git] extend Canonical patch to all DE for gnome-calculator (menubar regression) [Fixed in git] evince downgraded to 3.6 (menu + UI regressions) [Fixed in git] file-roller downgraded to 3.6 (menubar) [Fixed in git] gnome-disk-utility downgraded to 3.0.2 (UI regression) [Fixed in git] gnome-system-log downgraded to 3.4 (menu + UI) [Fixed in git] gnome-system-monitor downgraded to 3.6 with system tab removed (menu + UI) [Fixed in git] gedit icon in about dialog
+	[Fixed] extend Canonical patch to all DE for gnome-calculator (menubar regression) [Fixed] evince downgraded to 3.6 (menu + UI regressions) [Fixed] file-roller downgraded to 3.6 (menubar)
+	[Fixed] gnome-system-log downgraded to 3.4 (menu + UI) [Fixed] gnome-system-monitor downgraded to 3.6 with system tab removed (menu + UI) [Fixed] gedit icon in about dialog
-	[Fixed in git] gedit generic name in menu gnome-terminal resets position / crashes when cinnamon restarts
+	[Fixed] gedit generic name in menu
+	gnome-terminal resets position / crashes when cinnamon restarts

 Mint Tools
 ----------
+	[Fixed] mintwelcome crashes
 	mintInstall improvements
 	review pending pull requests
 	Review mintWelcome look and feel
-	[Fixed in git] mintwelcome crashes